saulpierotti/markdown_notebook/archive/bioinformatics_unibo/semester_1/AG/AG.md

 	* Missing data are usually reported with 0
 * The MAP (map on the genome) file is a text file that has a line for each SNP
 	* It reports chromosome number, SNP ID, position, distance from other SNPs
-	* It is produced from the output of a genotyping platform
+	* It is produced processing the raw output of a genotyping platform
-* A polymorphism has a frequency higher than 1%
+* A polymorphism is such if it has a frequency higher than 1%
 * Before doing data analysis, check your data (!)
 	* I want to exclude faulty individuals and faulty loci
-	* Plink can filter out data given a threshold
+	* Plink can filter out data at a given threshold
 	* I want to exclude low-frequency alleles: my focus is the population, not the individual
-	* I can exclude SNPs that violate HW
+	* I can exclude SNPs that violate the HW equilibrium
 	* I can exclude mendelian errors: genotypes that are impossible given the parents
 * Basic usage
 	* `--freq` gives the frequency of a SNP